4 reasons why 2017 is the year to switch to EVs in the UK

 Electric Vehicle Homecharge Scheme (EVHS):

-- The Office for Low Emission Vehicles (OLEV) provides the Electric Vehicle Homecharge Scheme which offers £500 off the cost of purchasing and installing a new home chargepoint.
+- The Office for Zero Emission Vehicles (OZEV) provides the Electric Vehicle Chargepoint Grant which offers £350 off the cost of purchasing and installing a new home chargepoint for eligible properties..

 Workplace Charging Scheme:

-- The Workplace Charging Scheme (WCS) is a government scheme for electric cars offered by OLEV and provides up to £6,000 off the cost of the purchasing & installing of a new workplace chargepoints.
+- The Workplace Charging Scheme (WCS) is a government scheme for electric cars offered by OZEV and provides up to £14,000 off the cost of the purchasing & installing of a new workplace chargepoints.

 Diesel Scrappage Scheme:

 The diesel scrappage scheme was first introduced by Boris Johnson in 2014 and is now being revisited within the next few months to improve the air quality across London.